Darciechapman/darciechapman.github.io/README.md

 Code Refractor

-In this project I attempted to simplify existing, functional code into more of an effective layout.
-I first started on the smaller sections, ie the footer and the heading of the website.
-Then worked my way up to the larger sections.
-I experimented with elements, tags and rearranging the code to maximum efficiently.
+In this project, the objective was to take existing, functional code, clean it up and refactor it to meet standards enabling people with socio-economic restrictions or disabilities to access the website.